-The name of Cole’s nightclub partner, Alice Dudley, whom he met in the Humphrey-Weidman troupe, appears right above his.
+The name of Cole’s nightclub partner, Alice Dudley, whom he first met dancing for Ted Shawn and then in the Humphrey-Weidman troupe, appears right above his.
 Dancers?
 Are you getting this?
-Jack Cole and Alice Dudley danced in 1) modern dance, 2) night club and on 3) Broadway stage.
+Jack Cole and Alice Dudley danced in i) modern dance, ii) night club and on iii) Broadway stage.
 There were no categories… they did it all!

-The Internet auctioneer calls “Venus” a “rare flop” reflecting that the show opened in Pittsburgh on October 1, 1935 as an out-of-town tryout and closed the following week in Washington, D.C., failing to arrive on Broadway.
+The Internet auctioneer refers to “Venus” as a “rare flop” reflecting that the show opened in Pittsburgh on October 1, 1935 as an out-of-town tryout and closed the following week in Washington, D.C., failing to arrive on Broadway.